 Isojärvi National Park

 This enormous glacial erratic, known as ‘Giant’s Rock‘, is located in Jämsä near Kuorevesi Church.
-Giant’s Rock is an impressive, protected natural site.
-This massive boulder is 4-5 metres in height and some 6 metres in diameter.
+Giant’s Rock is massive boulder 4-5 metres in height and some 6 metres in diameter.
 The large erratic is surrounded by thick forest.
 Don’t miss this one-of-a-kind sight!